xxxnell/how-do-vits-work/README.md

 * tensorboard
 * seaborn (optional)

-See ```cifar.ipynb``` for image classification.
+See ```classification.ipynb``` for image classification.
 Run all cells to train and test models on CIFAR-10 and CIFAR-100.
 It provides AlexNet, VGG, pre-activation VGG, ResNet, pre-activation ResNet, ResNeXt, WideResNet by default.
 Bayesian NNs contains MC dropout layers.

 <p align="center">
 <img src="resources/performance/featured.png" width=500 align="center">
 </p>

+The figure above shows the predictive performance on CIFAR-100 meaning that the spatial smoothing improves accuracy as well as uncertainty.

-We provide several metrics for measuring accuracy and uncertainty: Acuracy (Acc) and Acc for certain results (Acc-90), negative log-likelihood (NLL), Expected Calibration Error (ECE), Intersection-over-Union (IoU) and IoU for certain results (IoU-90), Unconfidence (Unc-90), and Frequency for certain results (Freq-90).
+We provide several metrics for measuring accuracy and uncertainty: Acuracy (Acc, ↑) and Acc for certain results (Acc-90, ↑), negative log-likelihood (NLL, ↓), Expected Calibration Error (ECE, ↓), Intersection-over-Union (IoU, ↑) and IoU for certain results (IoU-90, ↑), Unconfidence (Unc-90, ↑), and Frequency for certain results (Freq-90, ↑).
 We also define a method to plot a reliability diagram for visualization.

 It is easy to use deep ensemble as follows: